U.N. failed gravely in Sri Lanka - internal review panel

 NEVER AGAIN

-"Our obligation to all humanity is to overcome our setbacks, learn from our mistakes, strengthen our responses, and act meaningfully and effectively for the future," he said, adding that "events today in Syria are the latest reminder" of the importance of ensuring that civilians are protected.
+The panel, which was headed by Charles Petrie, a former U.N. official, said its findings and recommendations "provide an urgent and compelling platform for action."

-The panel also criticized U.N. member states for not calling a single formal meeting of the Security Council, the Human Rights Council or the 193-nation General Assembly during the final months of the Sri Lanka conflict.
+"The U.N.'s failure to adequately respond to events like those that occurred in Sri Lanka should not happen again," it concluded.
+"When confronted by similar situations, the U.N. must be able to meet a much higher standard in fulfilling its protection and humanitarian responsibilities."

-Sri Lanka's government has repeatedly rejected allegations that it committed war crimes at the end of its quarter-century fight against the separatist LTTE rebels.
-It also rejected suggestions in the report that it had intimidated UN officials.
+Sri Lanka's government rejects allegations that it committed war crimes at the end of its quarter-century fight against the separatist LTTE rebels.
+It also rejected suggestions in the report that it had intimidated U.N. officials.

 "No, that's nonsense," Mahinda Samarasinghe, special representative of President Mahinda Rajapaksa on human rights, said in Sri Lanka.